Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Devon and are not the council.
 About us

-The Farms Estate Committee of Devon Council met on Thursday 26 February 2026 to review financial monitoring reports and make decisions on the management and restructuring of various farms within the County Farms Estate.
-Key decisions included the re-letting of several parcels of land, the acceptance of an early surrender of a tenancy, and the approval of tenant improvements.
+The Farms Estate Committee of Devon Council met on Thursday 26 February 2026 to discuss revenue and capital monitoring, and management and restructuring of county farms.
+Key decisions included the endorsement of financial monitoring reports, the approval of various land lettings and restructuring proposals across several farms, and the granting of consent for tenant improvements.

 Revenue and Capital Monitoring

 The Committee endorsed the report on the County Farms Estate Revenue Monitoring for 2025/26 (Month 10).
-It was noted that the target surplus of £550,000 for the year was on track to be delivered.
-A positive development highlighted was the improvement in rent arrears, which had decreased from £533,000 in December 2025 to £416,000 by February 2026.
+It was noted that the target surplus for the year was £550,000.
+Rent arrears had improved significantly, decreasing from £533,000 in December 2025 to £416,000 by February 2026.
+The report also detailed expenditure on repairs, testing, and tree surveys, with some budget reallocations anticipated.

 The Committee also endorsed the County Farms Estate Capital Monitoring report for 2025/26 (Month 10).
-The approved capital programme for the year stood at £900,000, with an additional £558,836 carried over from the previous year, making a total of £1,458,836 available.
+The approved capital programme for the year was £900,000, with an additional £558,836 carried over from the previous year, making a total of £1,458,836 available.
 Expenditure to date was £619,479, primarily on farmhouse improvements, with a further £629,291 committed.
-A forecast underspend of £175,097 was anticipated due to access delays and planning application validation issues.
-The report detailed various enhancement and improvement projects, including refurbishments, new sewage treatment plants, and silage clamps.
+A year-end underspend of £175,097 was forecast due to access delays and planning application validation issues.
+The capital programme included various refurbishment schemes, new sewage treatment plants, and silage clamp replacements.

-A significant portion of the meeting was dedicated to decisions regarding the management and restructuring of various holdings within the County Farms Estate.
+A significant portion of the meeting was dedicated to management and restructuring proposals for various county farms.

 Land at Glebe Farm, Roborough